sebasjm/antlr/README.txt

                            grammars.
 Runtime libraries have also changed.
                            Debug event listener interface has changed also.

+July 22, 2007

+* fixed dynamic scope implementation in lexers.
+They were not creating new scope entries on the stack.

 July 19, 2007

 * implemented new unique ID; GC was causing non unique hash codes.
 Debugging